2acoin/2acoin-wallet-go/README.md

 Important notes:

 * The wallets you create or generate will be saved to your home folder.
 You can keep them there or move them wherever you want.
+We suggest creating a `.wallets` subfolder and storing your wallets seperate from the app files.
 * Make sure *2acoin-service* is not running before you start *2ACoin-WalletGo*.
 * If you encounter crashes, open the activity monitor (in your app > utilities), and force quit *2acoin-service* (if it is running) before opening a wallet.
 * The log files will be saved in ~/Library/Application Support/2ACoin-WalletGo/.